Rodeo

 • Support children to develop a positive sense of their own identity and culture.

-• Support children to understand and respond to their emotions and make considered choices about their behaviours.
+• Support children to make considered choices about their behaviours.

 • Assess the responsiveness of the environment for effective child-centred experiences in line with curriculum requirements.